IowaScaledEngineering/ise-docs/docs/Modular Signal System/Crossover/manual.md

 Both rails must be gapped at the ends of modules to assure that adjoining connected modules do not interfere with detection.

-All of the feeders from one side of the track should be combined into a single wire and passed through hole in the current transformer (the large black tombstone-shaped item) between the track and the connection to the track bus.
+All of the feeders from one side of the track should be combined into a single wire and passed through the hole in the current transformer (the large black tombstone-shaped item) between the track and the connection to the track bus.
 Only one pass through the hole is needed.
 Multiple turns will lead to excessive sensitivity and false detection.
 The feeders for the opposite rail should be directly connected to the Track (DCC) Bus.
 See the simplified wiring diagram below for details.

 With accessory and DCC power both on and nothing on the track, verify that the red DETECT LED does not illuminate.
 If it does illuminate with nothing on the track, either there's a flaw in the wiring, or you may have leakage current and need to do a recalibration.
 (See [Leakage Current Calibration](#leakage-current-calibration) later on for details.)